sammacphee2123/OpenLegendRPG/README.md

 CONTRIBUTING
   If you'd like to contribute, feel free to pick an item from the trello board under CHANGELOG, pull down the code and work on it.
-Your code will be reviewed before being added to the project.
+When you're done, make a pull request and your code will be reviewed before being added to the project.